-1. About the BIIAB Level 2 Certificate in Hospitality and Catering Principles (Food Production and Cooking)
+1. About the BIIAB Level 2 Certificate in Hospitality and Catering Principles (Food Service)

 BIIAB is regulated to deliver this qualification by Ofqual, Qualifications Wales and CCEA Regulation in England, Wales and Northern Ireland respectively.
 The qualification has a unique Qualification Number (QN) which is shown below.
-Each unit within the qualification will also have a regulatory Unit Reference Number (URN).Each unit within the qualification will also have a Unit Reference Number (URN).
+Each unit within the qualification will also have a regulatory Unit Reference Number (URN).